The Haven Nurture Group

 Who are we?

-The Haven nurture group is an intervention run by 2 full time teaching assistants, Mrs Pasley and Miss Oseman.
+The Haven nurture group is an intervention run by 2 full time teaching assistants, Mrs Pasley and Miss Naylor.
 Our room is based in the old learning centre near the year 4 mobiles.
 The groups run five mornings Monday to Friday, and four afternoons Monday to Thursday.

 How do we help our children?

 The Haven has two different nurture groups; the morning group and the afternoon group.

 The morning group

 The morning group’s focus is to build up attention, listening and concentration skills, which we believe are vital building blocks to learning.
 We do this through short, exciting bursts of learning which are gradually built up to last longer.
 We also have lots of engaging provision around the room, including board and card games, jigsaws, messy play, art materials, small world, an engaging role play area, a book corner with a listening station and much more!
 We support children to access this provision so that their concentration and social skills can be built up through play.

 We also do lots of language building activities to support children’s language development, and we play lots of games to build on turn taking, sharing and patience.
 We have breakfast at 9.30am every morning, which consists of toast with either juice or milk, and this furthers the children’s development in language skills (through conversations had at the table and asking for items to be passed around the table), patience , independence (every child has a job everyday!) and engagement in what is going on around them.